Jaguar XJ (X308): SE

 Produced only in 2002, the SE (Special Equipment) model was fitted with more equipment than the original base model, and was offered at a competitive price.
-The rear badging read "SE", and the cars were fitted with reverse parking sensors as standard.
+The rear badging read SE, and the cars were fitted with reverse parking sensors as standard.

 Daimler/Vanden Plas

-The top-of-the-range Daimler marque (sold as the Vanden Plas model in certain markets like the United States) features softer suspension and all available luxury features.
+The top-of-the-range Daimler marque, which was sold as the Vanden Plas model in certain markets like the United States, features softer suspension and all available luxury features.
 They are cosmetically differentiated by the traditional Daimler fluted radiator grille surround and fluted boot-lid plinth.
 The Daimler and Vanden Plas cars were also available with the supercharged engine otherwise found only in the XJR.
 This model was named the Daimler Super V8.
-In the US market, this combination was available only as a special order though 2001 (with these cars identifiable by their "Vanden Plas Supercharged" rear badging).
-For US model years 2002 and 2003, the equivalent Super V8 model was then offered.
-These supercharged long-wheelbase variants were also fitted with Jaguar's proprietary "Computer Active Technology System" (CATS) adaptive suspension.
-The "Sports" setup from the XJR application, however, is replaced by a "touring" set-up, exclusive to supercharged Daimler and Vanden Plas variants.
-It is softer and more compliant than the XJR's Computer Adaptive Technology Suspension system.
+In the United States market, this combination was available only as a special order through 2001, with these cars identifiable by their Vanden Plas Supercharged rear badging.
+For the United States model years 2002 and 2003, the equivalent Super V8 model was then offered.
+These supercharged long-wheelbase variants were also fitted with Jaguar's proprietary CATS adaptive suspension.
+The Sports setup from the XJR application is replaced by a Touring setup, exclusive to supercharged Daimler and Vanden Plas variants.
+It is softer and more compliant than the XJR's CATS system.

+Special uses

+The car was used by Tony Blair as his prime ministerial car.
+Dating back to the Jaguar XJ (Series III), previous and successive versions of the XJ were used by other British prime ministers, including Margaret Thatcher, John Major, Gordon Brown, David Cameron, Theresa May, and Boris Johnson.
+This changed under Johnson when the Range Rover Abio Sentinel was first used as the new prime ministerial car in 2019.

 Production numbers

 Reception

-Motor Trend described the X308 as, "a masterful blend of British luxury and American muscle," continuing, "this car makes you feel elegant and gets sweeter by the mile," calling it a "musclecar in a tuxedo."
-Brian Cooley, an editor of Roadshow by CBS, called the X308 his "favorite modern car."
-In 2018, Motorious claimed the X308 provides the most luxurious ride of any car ever produced due to its status as the "last steel-bodied XJ and the first to feature a modern V8 drivetrain, the perfect concoction of classic and contemporary Jaguars," continuing that, "this is a car that fits anywhere it goes, be that the supermarket car park, a country hotel or even outside the Casino de Monte-Carlo."
-Jeremy Clarkson of Top Gear remarked that the X308 is "faster, in the real world, than a Ferrari F355... fastest saloon I've ever seen," the epitome of luxury, beauty, and performance.
+Motor Trend described the X308 as "a masterful blend of British luxury and American muscle".
+He added that "this car makes you feel elegant and gets sweeter by the mile", and called it a "musclecar in a tuxedo".
+Brian Cooley, an editor of Roadshow by CBS, called the X308 his "favorite modern car".
+In 2018, Motorious said that the X308 provides the most luxurious ride of any car ever produced due to its status as the "last steel-bodied XJ and the first to feature a modern V8 drivetrain, the perfect concoction of classic and contemporary Jaguars".
+He added "this is a car that fits anywhere it goes, be that the supermarket car park, a country hotel or even outside the Casino de Monte-Carlo."
+Jeremy Clarkson of Top Gear remarked that the X308 is "faster, in the real world, than a Ferrari F355 ... fastest saloon I've ever seen", and the epitome of luxury, beauty, and performance.
+In a 2022 retrospective, Classic Worlds wrote: "It might be the model people shy away from, but the Jaguar X308 XJ is a performance and luxury bargain today – and a sure fire classic investment."